shaoxunyuan/SEtoolbox/docs/index.md

 ```r
 SE_combine(se_list, merge_type = "intersection")
 ```
-Arguments
+## Arguments
-se_list: A list of SummarizedExperiment objects to be combined.
+`se_list`: A list of SummarizedExperiment objects to be combined.

-merge_type: A character string specifying the type of merge to perform.
+`merge_type`: A character string specifying the type of merge to perform.
 Options are:

 "intersection" (default): Keep only common features across all objects.
 "union": Keep all features.